 XpertHR defines garden leave as the practice of requiring an employee not to attend their employer’s premises for work during their notice period.
 Instead, the employee is paid their full salary to stay at home.

 Gardening leave is often used by employers wanting to protect themselves against competition or poaching of customers, clients, or staff by an employee (often senior) who has given notice or is to be dismissed.

-Garden leave is commonly used within the terms of an employment contract, an agreement between employer and employee stating the exact nature of their business relationship.
+Garden leave is commonly used within the terms of an employment contract.

 Human resources issues regarding garden leave

 Garden leave clauses are increasingly common in employment contracts.
 They do not so much replace restrictive covenants as reinforce them.
 Employers need to ensure that they have appropriately drafted clauses in their employees’ contracts of employment and that they exercise their right to place employees on garden leave carefully.

 One of the biggest advantages of the garden leave arrangement is that the employer holds the purse strings while the leave continues, and the employee is still covered by any contractual duties, for example a duty of confidentiality, until the end of the notice period.
 They can also be bought back to work if needed.
 However, the employee will still be entitled to salary, plus all contractual benefits (e.g. bonuses) during a period of garden leave.